-“The conditions of the bathrooms have improved, however they’re still not to the standards of how a restroom should be,” says senior Andrew Alatorre.
+“The conditions of the bathrooms have improved, however, they’re still not to the standards of how a restroom should be,” senior Andrew Alatorre said.

 Bathroom maintenance has long been an issue at University High.
 Many stalls are broken, inaccessible or don’t have toilet paper.
 This problem stems from not having enough money in the budget to allocate to the custodial staff.

 When Principal Eric Davidson first began as an administrator at the school eight years ago, there were 12 custodians.
 The LAUSD budget crisis reduced the custodial staff to eight in 2008.
 Currently, only six custodians remain at University High – half of what the remaining custodial staff said is needed to keep the campus clean and pristine.

 In addition, teachers and students in classrooms with dysfunctional A/C systems have had to face record-high temperatures into the 90s and low 100-degree levels for the past few months.
 Students have protested that overheated classrooms inhibit learning and could possibly endanger the health and safety of students and teachers.

 Mona Farzan, a senior, says, “It is very important towards our education for us to be in the right environmental conditions or it impairs our ability to learn.”

 Class sizes have also been a major concern for not only students, but teachers as well.
 The maximum number of students that can be enrolled in any generic academic class is 45, though the capacity remains at 35 for magnet classes.
 According to data released from LAUSD, in 2011 the ratio of students to teachers moved from 20-to-1 to 26-to-1.
 In less than four years, the number of students in each class has increased by 19.

 Ariana Silva, a chemistry teacher whose largest academic class contains 44 students, states, “I can’t get to all of those students, nor is it safe.”

 Students also feel that large classes restrict their ability to learn and communicate with the teacher.